 The beach in the middle of the lake can only be accessed by the hiking trail that goes around the lake.
 Therefore, it is quite secluded and you shouldn’t be surprised if you happen upon some locals or German tourists that are swimming in just their underwear!

 The final beach is the largest and most picturesque by far.
 With a long dock and a swimming raft anchored in deep water, this beach offers fun for swimmers of all levels.
 The dock is by far the best feature, as it gives you the opportunity to sit surrounded by water and gaze up at the mountains that surround the lake.
 The clear water perfectly reflects the blue sky and mountains looming around you.

-Feast on Austrian Cuisine
+Feast on Austrian Cuisine in Salzkammergut

 Fuschl offers authentic Austrian cuisine as well as freshly caught fish.
 For a unique twist on Austrian cuisine, The Schloss Fuschl Fischerei sells fresh, local fish and has outdoor seating right on the lake.
 Enjoy the freshly smoked trout and saibling while you eat on the lake they were caught in.

 For more traditional Austrian food like schnitzel, the restaurant Holzknechtstube in Salzkammergut is situated near the lake and has a porch with stunning views.
 This restaurant provides hearty food and delicious local beer and wine.
 There is nothing better, or more Austrian, than drinking a beer while looking at beautiful Alpine scenery.